v-burov/weather-forecast-rxjava/README.md

 A simple application that provides the weather forecast.

-- The app shows the user a map and allows him to choose a city.
+- The app displays the user a map and allows him to choose a city.
 - The user enters a city name, the app sends api request and shows a list of query suggestions.
 - After the user has selected a city, pin is dropped on the map.